-We are interested in testing the null hypothesis of no structural break in the factor loadings, i.e., against the alternative hypothesis that a non-negligible portion of the cross sections have a break in their loadings at common time, i.e., where $|\mathcal{J}|/N\to b_{0}\in(0,1]$ as $N\to\infty$.
+We are interested in testing the null hypothesis of no structural break in the factor loadings, i.e., against the alternative hypothesis that a non-negligible portion of the cross sections have a break in their loadings at a common time, i.e., where $|\mathcal{J}|/N\to b_{0}\in(0,1]$ as $N\to\infty$.

 Under $\mathbb{H}_{0}$, (\ref{model_vector0}) is a standard factor model with time-invariant factor loadings and $r$ denotes the number of original factors.
-Under $\mathbb{H}_{1}$, it is well known that the factor model is observationally equivalent to a model with time-invariant loadings and possibly more pseudo-factors (e.g., Han and Inoue, 2015; Baltagi et al., 2017).
-In order to capture the factor dimension augmentation caused by the break, we follow the framework of DBH (2022) and set $r$ as the number of pseudo-factors in (\ref{model_vector0}).
-To be specific, we set where $\Lambda$ is an $N\times r$ matrix with full column rank $r$, $B$ and $C$ are some $r\times r$ matrices, and $rank(B)=r_{1}\le r$ and $rank(C)=r_{2}\le r$.
+Under $\mathbb{H}_{1}$, it is well known that the factor model is observationally equivalent to a model with time-invariant loadings and potentially more pseudo-factors (e.g., HI, 2015; Baltagi et al., 2017).
+To capture the factor dimension augmentation caused by the break, we follow the framework of DBH (2022) and set $r$ as the number of pseudo-factors in (\ref{model_vector0}).
+We set where $\Lambda$ is an $N\times r$ matrix with full column rank $r$, $B$ and $C$ are $r\times r$ matrices, $\rank(B)=r_{1}\le r$, and $\rank(C)=r_{2}\le r$.

-For a given split point $k$, define Thus, (\ref{model_vector0}) can be rewritten in the following matrix format: which is an observationally equivalent representation with a time-invariant loading matrix $\Lambda$ and pseudo-factors $G$ with $rank(G)=r$.
+For a given split point $k$, define Thus, (\ref{model_vector0}) can be rewritten in the following matrix format: which is an observationally equivalent representation with a time-invariant loading matrix $\Lambda$ and pseudo-factors $G$ with $\rank(G)=r$.

-The representation in (\ref{DBH}) is flexible for both the null and alternative hypotheses.
-Note that $r_{1}=rank(B)$ and $r_{2}=rank(C)$ are in fact the numbers of factors before and after the break.
-Hence, under $\mathbb{H}_{0}$ we can set $B=C=I_{r}$, and pseudo-factors $G$ coincide with the original factors.
-Under $\mathbb{H}_{1}$, we can incorporate different types of changes by controlling the rank of $B$ and $C$.
-Following DBH, loading changes can be divided into three types: Type (1), both $B$ and $C$ are singular (i.e., both $r_{1}$ and $r_{2}$ are less than $r$, so (\ref{DBH}) is able to capture the factor dimension enlargement caused by the break); Type (2), only $B$ or $C$ is singular (emerging or disappearing factors); and Type (3), both $B$ and $C$ are nonsingular (rotational change in loadings).
-In practice, types (1) and (2) are more common than type (3).
+The representation in (\ref{DBH}) is flexible for both the null and alternative hypotheses. $r_{1}=\rank(B)$ and $r_{2}=\rank(C)$ are the numbers of factors before and after the break.
+Accordingly, under $\mathbb{H}_{0}$ we can set $B=C=I_{r}$, and pseudo-factors $G$ coincide with the original factors.
+Under $\mathbb{H}_{1}$, we can incorporate different types of changes by controlling the ranks of $B$ and $C$.
+Following DBH (2022), loading changes can be divided into three types: Type (1), in which both $B$ and $C$ are singular (i.e., both $r_{1}$ and $r_{2}$ are less than $r$, so (\ref{DBH}) can capture the factor dimension enlargement caused by the break); Type (2), in which only $B$ or $C$ is singular (emerging or disappearing factors); and Type (3), in which both $B$ and $C$ are nonsingular (rotational change in loadings).
+In practice, Types (1) and (2) are more common than Type (3).